andrewsuzuki/website-old/README.md

 # Andrew Suzuki Site

-This is my personal website.
-Static site generation is courtesy of [Jekyll](http://jekyllrb.com).
+This is my personal website, consisting of both a portfolio and a blog.
+Static site generation is courtesy of [Hexo](https://hexo.io).

-Feel free to copy whatever you want, as long is you don't, like, pose as me or something.